CleberPeter/SOTARU/core/README.md

 ## Set Default

-uncomment configuration line on /etc/core/core.conf and restart core-daemon
+uncomment configuration line on /etc/core/core.conf and restart core-daemon.
+* Network .xml file can overwrite this config, so configure .xml file to.

 ## Node -> Host